 1.1.
-Notation on finite topological spaces and diagram chasing.
-A finite topological space defines, and is defined by, a transitive binary relation, or, in another teminology, a preorder, the specialisation preorder, on its set X of points:
+Introduction.
+Notation for finite topological spaces.
+A finite topological space defines, and is defined by, a transitive binary relation, or, in another teminology, a partial preorder, the specialisation preorder, on its set X of points:

-$y \leq x$ iff y lies in the least closed set containing the point $x, y \in Clx$.
+$y \leqslant x$ iff y lies in the least closed set containing the point $x, y \in Clx$.